vkammerer/teleporter/README.md

 ```javascript
 myElement.teleport([{{class: ''}}, {class: 'myclass'}]);
 ```
 Each object in the array represents a step of the teleportation.
-If only one String or Object is passed, it is assumed that the first step is the current step.
+If only one String or Object is passed, it is assumed that the first step is the current state.
 The objects of the array have the following format:
 ```javascript
 {